electricitymaps/electricitymaps-contrib/README.md

 #### update the map
 We've added a testing server locally.

-To add a new country to the map, run
+To add a new country to the map, run:
 ```
 PYTHONPATH=. python3 mockserver/update_state.py <zone_name>
 ```